binaryphile/concorde/README.md

 I save `myscript` again and the test runs and fails.
 That's a good thing, since it shows that the test isn't providing a false positive.

-Now to add the function:
+Now to add the function to `myscript`:

 ``` bash
 #!/usr/bin/env bash